-Professor Karen Glaser has been at King’s College London for more than 20 years and is the Director of the globally-respected Institute of Gerontology, in the Department of Global Health & Social Medicine.
+Professor Karen Glaser has been at King’s for more than 20 years and was the Director of the globally-respected Institute of Gerontology, in the Department of Global Health & Social Medicine.
 Founded in 1986, the Institute is at the forefront of multi-disciplinary research and teaching, acting as a bridge between the social and clinical sciences.

-Originally from the US, Karen came to Britain after finishing her PhD in Sociology at the University of Michigan, to work on the ESRC funded project ‘Intergenerational Relationships and Household Change.’
+Originally from the US, Karen came to Britain after finishing her PhD in Sociology at the University of Michigan, to work on the Economic and Social Research Council (ESRC)-funded project, ‘Intergenerational Relationships and Household Change.’

 - Family care, with a particular focus on cross-national comparisons

 - Life course research especially with respect to the impact of family histories on later life health and wellbeing from a comparative perspective

 - The impact of lifelong disorders and disabilities on the health of affected individuals and their families.

 Since 2010, Karen has worked on a project investigating Grandparenting in Europe.
 Funded by the Calouste Gulbenkian Foundation and in partnership with the Beth Johnson Foundation and the Institute of Gerontology, the study examined variations in grandparental care across 12 European countries.
 The research showed a direct relationship between grandparents caring and the availability of formal childcare and support for parents.